giselaortt/giselaortt.github.io/pages/books.md

 [//]: #  - [<u>Reading</u>](reading): My reading list

-I started reading non-fiction in 2017 and have not stopped since.
+I started reading non-fiction in 2017 and have not stopped ever since.
 Here Are some recomendations I have and eventually a review.
-.

 ### My top books:
 - Fast and slow: two ways of thinking, Daniel Kahneman